saitejasviputta/C_DSA_interactive_suite/README.md

 ### Expression Evaluation

-* Stack implementation resides in `expression_evaluation`
+* Implementation lives in `expression_evaluation`
-* Infix → Postfix conversion using:
+* Converts infix expressions to postfix notation using:

-  * Operator precedence
+  * operator precedence
-  * Parentheses handling
+  * parentheses handling

-* Postfix evaluation via a stack execution model
+* Step-by-step visualization of infix-to-postfix conversion, showing the operator stack and current output at each step

-This is a classic two-phase algorithm implemented with full control over execution flow and state.
+* Step-by-step visualization of postfix evaluation, showing operand stack updates and intermediate results

-* Parantheses checker with validated input handling via safe_input_int() to ensure robust,user validated input and a stack to check order of parantheses, not just number.
+* Includes a parentheses checker with validated input via `safe_input_int()` to ensure well-formed expressions before processing
 ---

 ### Modularity & Header Discipline